captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## REBECCA:
 Move away from my daughter, Ben.
+---
+## REBECCA:
 I like your plays but not your reputation.
 ---
 ## BEN:
+I did not kill that man…
+---
+## BEN:
-I did not kill that man and if I did it was a long time ago.
+and if I did, it was a long time ago.
+---
+## BEN:
 I’m going to bed.
 ---
 ## JOHN:
 Leaving us so soon, Ben?
 ---
 ## BEN:
+Yes, I am, because life is short and shitty,
+---
+## BEN:
+and your daughter won’t give me any more beer,
+---
+## BEN:
+and when friends and art are lost,
+---
+## BEN:
-Yes I am because life is short and shitty and your daughter won’t give me any more beer, and when friends and art are lost, what’s left for men to seek but God and hops.
+what’s left for men to seek but God and hops?
 ---
 ## HENRY:
 Only one of those is supposed to answer prayers.